 As I look out the window at the reddening buds on the trees thwarted this year by mid-May snow and chilled temperatures, I wonder if the trees argue about the reasons for the snow.
 Do they blame people?
 Do they try to prove to each other who is right?
 Do they rely on facts shared by birds who migrate with the seasons or do they only trust the birds who live here year round?

-Communing with trees is a practice of listening within and connecting with a sacred wisdom that can provide a perspective not offered in the drowning saturation of noise within the layers of messaging and channels for delivery.
+Communing with trees is a practice of listening within and connecting with a sacred wisdom that can provide a perspective not offered in the drowning saturation of noise in bombarding messages.

 Fear and Love

 As I listen, I feel into my heart for what is alive and I find both fear and love.
 I feel the burn of transformational fire and the ignition for change.
 I feel the emotional depth of water and the call to surrender.
 I feel a grounding into the Earth and a connection with the roots of nature.
 I feel the pressure and the force of air and how it catches me in a wind tunnel and then floats me into stillness when I change directions.